 Agreement on Program Designed to Eliminate GBVH at Nien Hsing Factories in Lesotho

-The agreements will operate in tandem with a separate agreement among Nien Hsing and the trade unions and women’s rights organizations to establish an independent investigative organization to receive complaints of GBVH from workers, carry out investigations and assessments, identify violations of a jointly developed code of conduct, and direct and enforce remedies.
-The program will also involve extensive worker-to-worker training, education, and related activities.
+The agreements operate in tandem with a separate agreement among Nien Hsing and the trade unions and women’s rights organizations to establish an independent investigative organization to receive complaints of GBVH from workers, carry out investigations and assessments, identify violations of a jointly developed code of conduct, and direct and enforce remedies.
+The program also involves extensive worker-to-worker training, education, and related activities.

 Under the separate agreements with the brands, the brands and the local organizations agreed to appoint representatives to serve on an Oversight Committee for the program.
-Voting power on the Oversight Committee will be evenly divided between brand representatives and representatives of the trade unions and women’s right organizations, who will collectively choose a neutral voting Chair.
-Nien Hsing and the WRC will each have observer status on the Oversight Committee.
+Voting power on the Oversight Committee is evenly divided between brand representatives and representatives of the trade unions and women’s right organizations, who collectively choose a neutral voting Chair.
+Nien Hsing and the WRC each have observer status on the Oversight Committee.